Satisfactory Academic Progress Policy

 - Newly admitted students will be notified by mail via a missing information letter.
 In addition, required items may be viewed on your To Do list via www.umassd.edu/undergraduate/ Select Check Admissions Status from the left menu.
 Log in then select View Financial Aid.

 - Current students will be notified through your UMD email account.
 In addition, you will see your required verification items under your “To Do” list in COIN.

 How does using the IRS Data Retrieval Tool ease verification requirements?

-In most cases, if you or your parents (if a dependent student) have utilized the IRS Data Retrieval Tool when completing your 2013-14 FAFSA, we will no longer require a copy of your Federal Tax Return Transcript.
-The IRS Data Retrieval Tool helps streamline the FAFSA by allowing online FAFSA filers to pull specific tax return data directly from the IRS into the FAFSA.
-The retrieval tool will save you time and increase the accuracy of your FAFSA information.
+In most cases, if you or your parents (if a dependent student) have utilized the IRS Data Retrieval Tool when completing your FAFSA, we will no longer require a copy of your Federal Return Transcript.
+The IRS Data Retrieval Tool helps streamline the FAFSA by allowing tax filers to pull specific tax return data directly from the IRS into the FAFSA.
+The retrieval tool saves you time and increases the accuracy of your FAFSA information.

 If at the time you filed your initial FAFSA, you or your parents (if dependent student) had not yet filed a Federal Tax Return, you should update your FAFSA using the IRS Data Retrieval Tool once your tax return has been filed with the IRS.

 The IRS Data Retrieval Tool cannot be used until you and/or your parents have filed taxes.

 - Electronically filed tax return information will be available online from the IRS site within 2-3 weeks after the return has been filed.

 - Data from paper tax returns will be available in 6-8 weeks.

 You are not eligible to use the IRS Data Retrieval Tool if: